TheMarex/ba-thesis/text/6_simulator.md

 PID based motor controllers were added to \name{SimDynamics}.
 They control the motor velocities to compensate position errors.
 The motors implemented in \name{Bullet} do not limit the motor velocity and acceleration.
-This is not consistent with real motors, thus limits for velocities and acceleration where introduced to \name{SimDynamics}, that can be configured per joint.
+This is not consistent with real motors, thus limits for velocities and acceleration were introduced to \name{SimDynamics}, that can be configured per joint.

 The graphical user-interface supports the visualization of measured and desired values